grpc/proposal/A37-xds-aggregate-and-logical-dns-clusters.md

 ## Implementation

-This functionality is mostly implemented in C-core and Java.
+This functionality is implemented in C-core and Java.
 It will be implemented in Go in the near future.